 Neighborhood Resilience Film Screenings

 This dark comedy documentary connects the dots between global crises.
 It combines archival film clips and animations with detailed analysis and specific positive options to transform systems.
-(80 minutes) If you can't come out, see it free online at http://crisisofcivilization.com
+Watch it free online.
+(80 minutes) http://crisisofcivilization.com